-Integrated Procure-to-Pay Solutions' role: The Procurement & Contracts director has the ultimate authority to purchase goods and services for UCSD.
-The director can delegate to departments the authority to buy certain goods and services.
+Professional Buyer's role: The Chief Procurement Officer has the ultimate authority to purchase goods and services for UC San Diego.
+The Chief Procurement Officer can delegate to departments the authority to buy certain goods and services.
 In departments, this responsibility falls on department buyers.

 - Department buyer's role: A department buyer has the delegated authority to purchase materials, supplies, services, and repairs when these goods and services:

-Department buyers receive purchasing authority by delegation from the Procurement & Contracts director, who receives authority from the Regents and president of the university.
+Department buyers receive purchasing authority by delegation from their department's BUMT Administrator, who receives authority from the Chief Procurement Officer, who receives authority from the Regents and President of the University of California.
 With this authority, department buyers must comply with all applicable federal, state, and university policies and procedures.

 Department buyers who violate policy may be subject to disciplinary action including written warnings, mandatory training, loss of purchasing authority, probation, termination, and criminal prosecution.